Qlab-UDel/qlab/analysis/gjt-web-analysis/README.md

-## GJT Analysis
+# GJT Analysis
-This MATLAB code automates the GJT scoring process for BLAST and SPOLI participants.
+This MATLAB script automates the GJT scoring process for BLAST and SPOLI participants.
 It uses information about the results from participant's online GJT test and their age to determine their standard score.
 # General Guideline for GJT Analysis
-* The working directory is set as:
+* The working directory is set as the location where the script is saved on NAS:
 ```
 /Volumes/data-1/projects/blast/matlab_scripts/gjt_analysis/
 ```
-* code is saved in NAS, and needs files saved in NAS in order to run
+* script is saved in NAS, and needs files saved in NAS in order to run
-* The files needed to run this code are:
+* The files needed to run this script are:
   * raw SPOLI data: `/Volumes/data-1/projects/spoli/raw_sl_data`
   * raw BLAST data: `/Volumes/data-1/projects/blast/data/online_sl/blast_child`
   * gjt standard score conversion table: `/Volumes/data-1/projects/blast/matlab_scripts/gjt_standard_score_conversion_table`